Ghosts/Maus/README.md

 # Maus 2.0b!
 Lightweight remote administrative client written in Java.
+Updates coming soon...

 # Legal
 Maus is not to be used without permission or ownership of the systems Maus is installed on.
 Maus is a remote administrative tool to aid in the control and management of systems alongside IT setups.
 Any other use is prohibited.
 Maus is not liable for system damage or unauthoriszed use.